 Tiffany Selzer is the Epson 2019 AIPP Victorian Newborn Photographer of the Year

-Melbourne Newborn and Family Photographer, Tiffany Selzer, based in Montmorency has taken out the top Newborn Photography honour, with her portfolio of 4 images awarding her the title of Epson 2019 AIPP Victorian Newborn Photographer of the Year.
+Melbourne Newborn and Family Photographer, Tiffany Selzer, based in Briar Hill has taken out the top Newborn Photography honour, with her portfolio of 4 images awarding her the title of Epson 2019 AIPP Victorian Newborn Photographer of the Year.

 Entrants in the AIPP Victorian Photography Awards demonstrated that Newborn Photography is now more popular than ever.
 A record number of entrants in this year's professional awards battled for first place.
 The top award in the Newborn category was bestowed upon first time winner, Tiffany Selzer.